-EFRAG considers that this first phase is appropriately handling the uncertainty with regards to specific accounting aspects prior to the IBOR transition (pre-replacement issues) and therefore focuses on those hedge accounting requirements only.
+EFRAG considers that this first phase is to a large extent appropriately handling the uncertainty with regards to specific accounting aspects prior to the IBOR transition (prereplacement issues) and therefore focuses on those hedge accounting requirements only.
 EFRAG supports this approach and considers appropriate that accounting issues that arise subsequently to the IBOR transition are to be handled in the second phase (replacement issues).